When is the ball a local pessimum for covering?: The case

 \section{The case $n=3$}

-We now turn to prove the main result, which is that the 3-dimensional ball is relatively worst covering.
+We now turn to prove the main result, which is that the 3-dimensional ball is locally pessimal.
 Given Theorem \ref{detthm}, the proof proceeds much as the proof of Theorem 5 of Ref. \cite{kalluspack} does.
 As in Ref. \cite{kalluspack}, we start with three lemmas, of which we will only prove the first here, since it is the only one which varies significantly from its analog in Ref. \cite{kalluspack}.

 \begin{lem} Let